mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - [link](https://towardsdatascience.com/how-exactly-umap-works-13e3040e1668) May contain Some bias towards UMAP

 1. Sun, Yifan, Changmao Cheng, Yuhan Zhang, Chi Zhang, Liang Zheng, Zhongdao Wang, and Yichen Wei.
 "Circle loss: A unified perspective of pair similarity optimization."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 6398-6407.
 2020.

+1. Lin, Tsung-Yi, Priya Goyal, Ross Girshick, Kaiming He, and Piotr Dollár.
+"Focal loss for dense object detection."
+In Proceedings of the IEEE international conference on computer vision, pp. 2980-2988.
+2017.